Eduardo e Mônica

 "Eduardo e Mônica" (Eduardo and Monica) is a song from Brazilian rock band Legião Urbana's 1986 album Dois, released as promo single.
 It tells a romantic story centered on a couple formed by the 16-year-old Eduardo and the older college student Mônica, who are very different from each other.

+The title characters are inspired by songwriter and vocalist Renato Russo's friend Leonice de Araújo Coimbra and her husband Fernando Coimbra, although he also once said Eduardo is based on him himself, though "less of a fool".

 Writing and theme

 The song had already been recorded in 1982, when Russo performed alone with his acoustic guitar under the moniker "O Trovador Solitário" (The Solitary Troubadour), on a cassette tape that would be later recovered and released along with other songs on his posthumous solo album O Trovador Solitário.

 This version has a different ending than the one from the album.
 In the latter, it is stated that in a certain vacation period, the family could not travel because the son was retaking a class in school.
 In the original version, the couple's son is still yet to be born and that they didn't get married in a church, but at Eduardo's ranch.
 Some verses were already scratched by then: "With an Indian flutist who marked the time signature/ All all friends..."
 They built a house somewhere close to the sea and went to Bahia, Ouro Preto and Rio de Janeiro.
 Eduardo got a job at Banco Central and Mônica is a professor.

 A 2016 article by science magazine Superinteressante suggested that the couple was unlikely to have a long-lasting relationship, based on what the verses say about them and analyzing such info against diverse scientific researches on reasons why couples break up.